dinoboards/rc2014-chip8/README.md

 The chip8.com file is designed to be started from CPM (any version).

-> Remeber it does require RomWBW hbios and the TMS graphics module (lores only) or the [V99x8 module](https://www.tindie.com/products/dinotron/v99x8-msx-rgb-video-module-for-rc2014/) (highres)
+> Remember it does require RomWBW hbios and the TMS graphics module (lores only) or the [V99x8 module](https://www.tindie.com/products/dinotron/v99x8-msx-rgb-video-module-for-rc2014/) (highres)

 To run a prebuilt ROM, on your RC2014: